How to Fix Tax Reform | How to Fix the ACA

 The best way to heal hatred is to experience the consequences of the philosophy.
 Just by virtue of being a supremacist, you turn parts of the world against yourself.
 You even turn parts of your inner self against yourself.
 You deprive yourself of the ability to improve.
 The first step to becoming a better person is to admit to yourself the obstacles you face in daily life are either of your own making, or things you can overcome if you try.
 You might even try making friends with people outside of your own race.

 My theory is hate is rooted in child abuse.
-Unhealed child abuse fixates victims at the age the abuse started.
-The abuse prevents victims from growing emotionally into mature adults who can handle life's problems.
+Unhealed child abuse victims become fixated at the age the abuse started.
+It's like topping a tree.
+Once the crown of the tree - compared to the child's innocence - is gone, the tree cannot grow into a mature tree.
+The abuse prevents victims from growing emotionally into adults who can handle life's problems.
 They remain emotional children.
 This brings me back to child abuse, or growing up powerless with no sense of justice or friendliness.

 Child abuse victims begin to heal once they tell their stories to an empathetic listener and feel validated.
-Abusers begin to heal once they tell their story and get the negative consequences.
+Abusers begin to heal once they tell their story and get the negative consequences, scorn and disapproval for their actions.
 Abusers of all sorts - alcoholics, supremacists, egomaniac sociopaths, pedophiles, and liars - can reach healing through the gateway marked "here are your consequences, come on in."
-Otherwise, a non-sociopathic mindset is not available.
-They must blame their inner state on someone else, rather than attempt to confront the consequences for the hurt they have caused.
+Other that that, there is no other way for sociopaths to begin to heal.
+Unhealed living a life in denial, they must blame their inner state on someone else.
+It's all about avoiding consequences for the hurt they have caused.
 They can only work out their victimization issues if they're also willing to work on their perpetrator issues.
 Especially after this weekend, shame on supremacists everywhere.

 So give the ID'd supremacists a piece of your mind.
 Give them disapproval.
 Tell them what you think of them.
 But do not hit them.
 Do not send them death threats - the Russian bots will take care of that for you.
-Above all, do not attempt to forgive them for now.
+If you want to, forgive them, but you don't have to for now.
 There will be plenty of time for forgiveness later if the situation evolves and supremacists change their ways.
+Imagine welcoming them back to society when they recant their racist ideology.
+This is already happening, because we've seen several former white supremacists interviewed on TV news shows.

 August 10, 2017 - 11:58 a.m.